 Clinical depression - Each year, over 3 million people are diagnosed with clinical depression in The United States.
 Symptoms of clinical depression include persistent low mood, thoughts of suicide, changes in appetite including eating too much or too little, oversleeping or not sleeping enough, withdrawal from friends and family members, irritability, and body aches.
 It's important to know that depression does not just impact your mental state but also your body.

 Dysthymia - Dysthymia is a condition otherwise known as persistent depressive disorder.
 An individual who has dysthymia experiences a constant low mood that lasts for a minimum of two years.
-The difference between clinical depression (or Major Depressive Disorder) and dysthymia is that MDD can be debilitating, while dysthymia may fool people.
+The difference between clinical depression (or Major Depressive Disorder) and dysthymia, according to fact sheets, is that MDD can be debilitating, while dysthymia may fool people.
 A person who has persistent depressive disorder may appear "normal" to their friends, family, or co-workers.
 They might even be an overachiever.
 However, on the inside, they are suffering from depression.

 Bipolar disorder - Bipolar disorder is a mental illness characterized by extreme highs and lows, mania, and depression.
-When they're manic, a person who lives with bipolar disorder experiences lots of energy, a decreased need for sleep, and can feel out of touch with reality.
+When they're manic, a person experiences lots of energy, a decreased need for sleep, and can feel out of touch with reality.
 They also feel over-confident, and act grandiose.
-Whereas, when someone with bipolar disorder is experiencing a depressive episode they have low energy and are disinterested in and loss of interest in daily activities.
+Whereas, when someone with bipolar is experiencing a depressive episode they have low energy and are disinterested in daily activities.
 Depression can be especially difficult for people who have bipolar disorder.
 They will crash into a depressed mood after feeling manic.
-The symptoms of depression are similar to those who live with Major Depressive Disorder, such as low mood, thoughts of suicide, hopelessness, and irritability.
 As with any form of mental illness, it's essential to seek treatment for bipolar disorder by talking to a mental health professional.

 Can you have another mental health condition on top of depression?